pyth-network/pyth-crosschain/target_chains/solana/sdk/js/pyth_solana_receiver/README.md

 // Send the instructions in the builder in 1 or more transactions.
 // The builder will pack the instructions into transactions automatically.
-// We use some custom transactions dispatch logic instead of the simple `provider.sendAll` to increase landing rate,
+// We use some custom transaction dispatch logic instead of the simple `provider.sendAll` to increase landing rate,
 // feel free to use your own optimized logic. sendTransactions( await transactionBuilder.buildVersionedTransactions({